Forest Evolution Trail – Phase 1 Opening June 13th, 2026!

 Purpose

-The trail will connect the existing one mile Coal Trail to the Great Allegheny Passage and is being developed under a Congressional Appropriation in support of rural education and heritage tourism.
+The trail will connect the existing Coal Trail to the Great Allegheny Passage and is being developed under a Congressional Appropriation in support of rural education and heritage tourism.

 Background